NdagiStanley/visibot/README.md

 # visibot
-A bot for checking in and out staff at Andela
+A bot for notifying Staff on visitors who visit them